Henrique-Aleixo/red-scare/doc/SOME_Literature_References.md

 ## Primary Reference (Sophisticated Hardness Argument)

-The professor mentioned that a "sophisticated hardness argument exists in the research literature" for the SOME problem.
-Based on research, the most relevant reference is:
+A sophisticated hardness argument exists in the research literature for the SOME problem.
+The most relevant reference is:

 ### "On Existence of Must-Include Paths and Cycles in Undirected Graphs"
 - **Authors**: Yefim Dinitz and Solomon Eyal Shimony